 X_scaled.head(5)

-Split into training and test sets
+Split the training and test data

 from sklearn.model_selection import train_test_split

-# Split the feature variables X and target variable y into training and test sets according to the `test_size` ratio.
+# Split the feature variables X and the target variable y into training and test sets according to the `test_size` ratio.

 X_train, X_test, y_train, y_test = \